Ken Hanson (Judaist)

-Kenneth L. Hanson (born 1953) is an associate professor in the University of Central Florida Judaic Studies Program, at the University of Central Florida, in Orlando, Florida.
+Kenneth L. Hanson (born 1953) is an associate professor in the University of Central Florida Judaic Studies Program, in Orlando, Florida.
 Dr. Hanson has authored books on the Dead Sea Scrolls, Kabbalah and lost books of the Bible.
 He is a regular contributor on the History Channel, and has also appeared on the radio show Coast to Coast AM as a guest numerous times.